WishKuo/WonderLab/Software_Doc/Unity/Stage1_Gear.md

 ### For Debug purpose
-- `private bool keyboardInput`: check (set to true) if no physical inputs are connected
+- `private bool keyboardInput`: check (set to true) on the inspector if no physical inputs are connected
 - `private int indicator`: indicates current state of the ref_points
 - `private int last_gear_length`: store the last gear length in order to implement the undo function